vumdao/aws-cloudwatch-evidently/README.md

   <img src=images/error-denied.png width=1100>

-  It's due to the identity pool default Authenticated role which is assumed by cognito userpool does not have permission to work with Cloudwatch evidently, we need to provide `AmazonCloudWatchEvidentlyFullAccess` and also S3 permision to push data event storage to S3 bucket
+  It's due to the identity pool default Authenticated role which is assumed by cognito userpool does not have permission to work with Cloudwatch evidently, we need to provide `AmazonCloudWatchEvidentlyFullAccess` and also S3 permision to push data event storage to S3 bucket.
+To limit the application permission toward cloudwatch evidently, read [Actions, resources, and condition keys for Amazon CloudWatch Evidently](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncloudwatchevidently.html#amazoncloudwatchevidently-actions-as-permissions) to create proper policy for the role

   <img src=images/idp.png width=1100>